michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 [SignalR](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr).

-The server then uses that websocket connection to send small payloads to the client that update the page.
-This allows users to experience extremely fast load &amp; render times, but also means that every visitor has a persistent bi-directional connection to the server.
+The server then uses that websocket connection to send small payloads to the client that updates the page.
+This allows users to experience fast load &amp; render times, but also means that every visitor has a persistent bi-directional connection to the server.
 You'll definitely want to take that into consideration when thinking about scaling your application.